turlodales/weatherboard-2/README.md

 # weatherboard 2

-a working verson of weatherboard 2 for but ios 8.3 to 9.3.5
+a working verson of weatherboard 2 for but iOS 8.3 to 9.3.5

 Ver:1.2.0-1